river-ouzel/lbxr/new_joiners.markdown

 - A mailing list - this currently uses Google Groups to share announcements and emails between group members.
 Note it does not keep your email address confidential from other list members; if you post anything to the group it will show your email address in the "from:" address.
 If you want to join the list but stay anonymous, you could set up a new email address at <protonmail.com> or any other email service.
 - [Mattermost](https://mattermost.com/) chat - this is a Chat tool similar to Slack, Google Hangouts Chat or Microsoft Teams.
 This system requires you to open the [Mattermost](https://mattermost.com/) web application or mobile applications, it is much more conducive to private casual conversations than email.

+XR's Mattermost instance is part of the XR UK Hub, which also includes a forum (which we aren't using much yet) and lots of other useful tools.

 ## Getting started